 - a.
 For parcels not served by public sewer: - (1) The minimum lot area shall be 10,000 square feet. - (2) The minimum average lot width shall be 100 feet. - (3) The maximum allowable lot coverage is 60 percent - b.
 For parcels served by public sewers: - (1) No minimum lot area or width is required. - (2) The maximum allowable lot coverage is 80 percent. - (3) A minimum of 15 percent of the total area of the site shall be landscaped in accordance with ARTICLE VIII, Supplementary District Regulations. - 4.
-Minimum Yard Requirements (measured from the building foundation to the respective property line.)

-- a.
-Front yard setbacks shall be a minimum of 5 feet and a maximum of 20 feet.
+Minimum Yard Requirements (measured from the building foundation to the respective property line.) - a.
+Front Yard setbacks shall be a minimum of 5 feet and a maximum of 20 feet.
 No parking or loading areas shall be located within the front yard setback. - b.
-Interior side yards and rear yards: 10 feet minimum - c.
+Interior Side Yards and Rear Yards: 10 feet minimum - c.
 A 25-foot horizontal buffer zone shall be required between development and any adjacent Residential District.
 This buffer is in addition to any required yard setbacks.
 This area shall provide landscaping to screen parking, service and delivery areas, and walls without windows or entries.
-The buffer may contain pedestrian seating.
-Any pedestrian pathways shall not contain off-street parking, or storage of equipment, materials, vehicles, etc. Landscaping shall be in accordance with ARTICLE VIII.H and - d.
+The buffer may contain pedestrian seating any pedestrian pathways shall not contain any off-street parking, or storage of equipment, materials, vehicles, etc. Landscaping shall be in accordance with ARTICLE VIII.H and I.

+- d.
 Water quality treatment areas may be provided within setback yards, subject to City approval. - e.
-Additional setbacks on public street frontages may be required to provide for planned widening of an adjacent street. - f.
+Additional setbacks on public street frontages may be required to provide for planned widening of an adjacent street, consistent with the City's Transportation System Plan. - f.
 All developments shall meet applicable fire and building code standards, which may require setbacks different from those listed above. - g.
-Construction of pathways and fence breaks in yard setbacks may be required to provide pedestrian connections to adjacent neighborhoods or uses, or other districts, or public pathways, consistent with the City's Transportation System Plan, Parks Plan or other applicable Comprehensive Plan policies and Zoning Code provisions.
+Construction of pathways and fence breaks in yard setbacks may be required to provide pedestrian connections to adjacent neighborhoods or uses, or other districts, or public pathways, consistent with the City's Transportation System Plan, Parks Plan or other applicable Comprehensive Plan policies and Zoning Code provisions. - h.
+Additional setbacks on public street frontages may be required to provide for planned widening of an adjacent street, consistent with the City's Transportation System Plan. - i.
+All developments shall meet applicable fire and building code standards, which may require setbacks different from those listed above.